-Naturally, your eye to hand coordination will have to be good to play tennis because you have to be able to hit the ball.
+Naturally, your eye-to-hand coordination will have to be good to play tennis because you have to be able to hit the ball.
 Tennis helps you maintain and improve all these skills as well as your strength.

 So if you are able to play tennis or want to try it, go right ahead!
 It’s almost the perfect sport for seniors just like kayaking and cycling.
-I would advise to include strength training in your exercise routine along with tennis because it’s not optimal for maintaining strength and can lead to muscle imbalances.
+I would advise including strength training in your exercise routine along with tennis because it’s not optimal for maintaining strength and can lead to muscle imbalances.